 - ImmobilienScout24 – Germany’s biggest apartment listing site.
 That’s where I found my flat

 Short Term and Furnished Apartments

-- exBerliner – English-speaking accommodation service offering both furnished and unfurnished flats
+- exBerliner – English-speaking accommodation service offering both furnished and unfurnished apartments for rent in Berlin

 - Berlinovo – Furnished apartments